kevin-montrose/DumpDiag/README.md

  - Counts of strings on the heap, by content
  - Counts of char[]s on the heap, by content
  - Counts deleges on the heap, by backing method
+ - Counts of async state machines, by "backing" method
  - All managed thread call stacks
  - Counts of unique stack frames from managed threads